cabal-club/cable/handshake.md

 `DecryptWithAd()` signals an error due to `DECRYPT()` failure, the client SHOULD terminate the connection.

-For the next two subsections,
+For the remainder of this section, define the following pseudocode elements:

 - Let `ZERO` be a empty sequence of bytes.
 - Let `EncryptWithAd()` and `DecryptWithAd()` be the Noise functions of the same names.